coder/docs/getting-started/docker.md

 Once your workspace is ready for use, you'll see a chip that says **Running** next to the name of your workspace.

-## Step 3: Begin using Coder
+## Step 3: Add a sample project to your workspace

-Once you've created your workspace, you can start using Coder.
+Once you've created your workspace, you can start using Coder after adding a sample project to your workspace.

 1. Under **Browser applications**, click **Code Web** to open VS Code in your browser.